Boards and Faculty

 Executive and Advisory Boards

 Overseeing the numerous activities of the Center for Philosophy of Religion are the co-directors of the Center.
-The current co-directors are Michael C. Rea, Professor of Philosophy at Notre Dame (Director), and Samuel Newlands, Associate Professor of Philosophy at Notre Dame (Director of Research).
+The current co-directors are Michael C. Rea, Rev. John A. O'Brien Professor of Philosophy at Notre Dame (Director), and Samuel Newlands, William J. and Dorothy K. O'Neill Collegiate Associate Professor of Philosophy at Notre Dame (Director of Research).

 The Director and Director of Research are aided by an Executive Board, which consists of members of Notre Dame's Department of Philosophy who specialize in the philosophy of religion.
 Robert Audi, Richard Cross, Thomas P. Flint, Alvin Plantinga, Meghan Sullivan, Peter van Inwagen, and Ted Warfield are current members of the Executive Board.

 In addition, an Advisory Board of distinguished philosophers from outside Notre Dame assists the director.
-Current members of the Advisory Board are Michael Bergmann (Purdue University), Jeffrey Brower (Purdue University), Susan Brower-Toland (St. Louis University), Andrew Chignell (Cornell University), Oliver Crisp (University of Bristol), Mark Murphy (Georgetown University), Eleonore Stump (St. Louis University), and Dean Zimmerman (Rutgers University).
+Current members of the Advisory Board are Michael Bergmann (Purdue University), Jeffrey Brower (Purdue University), Susan Brower-Toland (St. Louis University), Andrew Chignell (University of Pennsylvania), Oliver Crisp (Fuller Theological Seminary), Mark Murphy (Georgetown University), Eleonore Stump (St. Louis University), and Dean Zimmerman (Rutgers University).

-The Reverend John A. O'Brien Professor of Philosophy (D.Phil., Oxford University), whose research specializations include mediæval philosophy and theology, and the history of philosophy, Cross has published widely in these areas, including his books Duns Scotus (1999), The Metaphysics of Incarnation (2002), and Duns Scotus on God (2005).
-He is currently the chair of the Department of Philosophy at Notre Dame.
+Rev. John A. O'Brien Professor of Philosophy (D.Phil., Oxford University), whose research specializations include mediæval philosophy and theology, and the history of philosophy, Cross has published widely in these areas, including his books Duns Scotus (1999), The Metaphysics of Incarnation (2002), and Duns Scotus on God (2005).
+He has previously served as the chair of the Department of Philosophy at Notre Dame.

 Thomas P. Flint